When everyone left the restaurant, it was empty and quiet.

 “Oh no that wasn’t the same man,” said Grandpa Joe, “Thomas was Jerry Hoyurpants’s ancestor.”

-“I’m confused,” the little girl tires to put the pieces together.
+“I’m confused,” the little girl tries to put the pieces together.

 “What do you mean too late?”